European democracy can only advance locally – not isolated in Brussels

 Wherever you may be in a few years from now – be it in Maastricht or any place else in Europe – remember that we will always value openness, progress, equal opportunities and interculturality.
 We hope you share these values, too.
 We are striving for the same European values everywhere.
 From Sofia to Cologne, and from Sicily to Hammerfest.

 The European Union was founded in Maastricht in 1992.
 Now it’s time to build a European democracy.
 Our European democracy doesn’t rise in the institutions of Brussels.
-It rises locally, in our communities.
+It rises locally, in our community's.
 Vote.
 So we can build a common future.